jullinator/electron/README.md

 First
 --------------------
-  - !Make sure you have "npm i -g shelljs
+!Make sure you have "npm i -g shelljs
-  -

 Config
 ---------------------

-  - cd to 'shell'
+cd to 'shell'
-  - configure values in there
+configure values in there
-  - 'shjs s'
+'shjs s'
 Then
 -------------------

-  -npm install
+npm install
-  -npm start
+npm start

 Files
 ---------------